sandiprathore29/knovator_task/README.md

-# Knovator DevOps Task
+# Knovator Task – Full CI/CD Pipeline with Docker, Node.js, React & GitLab

-A comprehensive DevOps implementation containerized application deployment with Gitlab CI/CD automation and scalable architecture design.
+This project demonstrates a complete CI/CD pipeline setup where both frontend (React) and backend (Node.js) applications are containerized, built, and deployed using Docker and GitLab CI/CD.
+The images are pushed to GitLab Container Registry and deployed on a server with Docker Compose.

 ### Overview
 This project demonstrates a complete DevOps workflow implementing:

 - **Containerized Applications**: Multi-stage Docker builds for Node.js backend and React frontend